-The lease portfolio for Aircraft Sales & Leasing is comprised of several different types of aircraft and engines, but the predominant platforms are the Bombardier CRJ aircraft, the GE CF34 engines that are used on those aircraft, the Embraer ERJ aircraft, and the Dash-8 Q400 aircraft.
-Earnings on the leasing of aircraft and engines are not derived solely from a financing spread as it is in the traditional leasing business of Operating Results and Financial Position for the three and six months ended June 30, 2023 but rather cash flows are generated from acquiring assets, leasing them out, and once the available green time on the assets is consumed and the aircraft have been retired from the active fleet, the assets are sold or parted out to generate further cash flows.
+The lease portfolio for Aircraft Sales & Leasing is comprised of several different types of aircraft and engines.
+The predominant platforms are the Bombardier CRJ aircraft, Embraer ERJ aircraft and the Dash - 8 Q400 aircraft.
+The predominant engine platforms are the General Electric CF 34 engine series along with the Pratt & Whitney engines.
+Earnings on the leasing of aircraft and engines are not derived solely from a financing spread as in the traditional leasing business but rather cash flows are generated from acquiring assets, leasing them out, and once the available green time on the assets is consumed and the aircraft have been retired from the active fleet, the assets are sold or parted out to generate further cash flows.
 It is important to note that not all the aircraft and engines in the portfolio will be on lease at any given time.

-The fleet of aircraft and engines to be leased have been underutilized since the onset of the pandemic and as a result, the available green time on those aircraft is not being consumed at the same rate as in prior periods.
-While the impacts of the pandemic have lessened, the lease fleet remains underutilized due to a worldwide flight crew shortage, most notably experienced pilots.
+The fleet of aircraft and engines to be leased has been underutilized since the onset of the pandemic and as a result, the available green time on those aircraft is not being consumed at the same rate as in prior periods.
+While the impacts of the pandemic have lessened, the lease fleet remains underutilized due to a worldwide flight crew shortage, most notably in experienced pilots.
 The acute shortage of pilots has resulted from a significantly lower number of pilots graduating from flight school due to the impacts the pandemic had on the ability to complete flight training coupled with higher than average pilot retirements during the pandemic.
 Historically, the Corporation has used depreciation as a proxy for Maintenance Capital Expenditures because the assets are being depleted as they are being flown by lessees and therefore depreciation reflects the required ongoing investment to maintain Free Cash Flow at current levels.
 As the fleet remains underutilized, the historical approach continues to not be appropriate.
 The actual costs of maintaining the fleet were significantly lower than the depreciation expense recorded during the year.
 Starting in the second quarter of 2020, the actual expenditures on assets already owned have been used as the costs of maintaining the fleet until such time the fleet utilization again warrants the use of depreciation as a proxy for Maintenance Capital Expenditures.
 Prior to the onset of the pandemic, Growth Capital Expenditures represented the difference between net capital assets acquired (assets purchased less assets sold or transferred to inventory) and the amount of Maintenance Capital Expenditures, calculated using depreciation as a proxy.